Click for video transcription

 How to actually get the soil sample for testing?
 In at least a few different areas, dig a hole and then use a clean shovel to take a vertical slice of soil from the side of the hole, from the surface right down to about 6 inches.

-I love to use a local soil analysis lab if possible, but good soil labs are not as widespread as you might think, in spite of the increasing numbers of people doing organic gardening.
+I love to use a local soil analysis lab if possible, but good soil labs are not as widespread as you might think.

 So it’s important to choose a soil testing lab that uses the right kinds of tests, usually a base saturation test and perhaps some kind of weaker acid test like a Lamotte style test.